This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Honestly, it can be hard to stay hydrated while skiing, especially since a nice cold drink isn’t on most people’s minds when the temperatures are chilly outside.
 The cold temperatures and dry air make it difficult to produce enough saliva, which is why so many people feel thirsty or dizzy when they go on a ski trip.
 However, there are some ways you can stay properly hydrated as you enjoy your favorite winter activity.
 Here are seven tips for staying hydrated while skiing:

 How Much Water Should I Drink To Stay Hydrated While Skiing

 It’s recommended that men drink at least 3.5 liters a day, women drink at least 2.7 liters a day, and kids drink at least 1.7 liters of water a day to stay hydrated.
-If you don’t like water, consider adding a hydration mix to help you body absorb the fluid better and the let you enjoy the flavor more.
+If you don’t like water, consider adding a hydration mix to help your body absorb the fluid better and let you enjoy the flavor more.

 Drink LOTS Before You Hit The Hill

 Proper ski hydration starts long before you hit the ski hill.
 In fact, to stay properly hydrated, you need to be starting to hydrate at least 1-2 days in advance of your ski trip.
 We recommend that you start drinking a lot of water the day before your ski trip to help your body come to the ski hill hydrated.

 Before you go skiing, drink a good amount in the morning (we try for 1 liter).
 Stop drinking about 90 minutes before you start skiing so you don’t have to constantly stop your ski day for bathroom breaks (this is especially true for hydrating skiing kids).

 Always Take A Big Drink When You Go Inside The Lodge